Tivix/wagtail-blog-app/README.rst

 Wagtail Blog
 =====

-Simple Blog app to plug in to your Wagtail setup.
+Simple Blog app to plug in to your Wagtail (Django powered CMS) setup/project.

+The goal is not to try and become Wordpress or have all its features (or even import/export to it!), but be an extremely simple and powerful blogging app to get your Django/Wagtail blog started.

 Quick start
 -----------

 1. Add "wagtail_blog" to INSTALLED_APPS:
-  INSTALLED_APPS = {
+  `INSTALLED_APPS = {
     ...
     'wagtail_blog'
-  }
+  }`

-2. Configure required settings:
+2. Configure settings:

   WAGTAIL_BLOG_AUTHOR_PAGE = 'team.TeamMemberPage'  # your wagtail page model with author information